SDU-eScience/UCloud/storage-service/README.md

-# The SDUCloud File System (`storage-service`)
+# The UCloud File System (`storage-service`)

-This service implements the underlying file system of SDUCloud.
+This service implements the underlying file system of UCloud.
 All access to the real data _must_ go through this service.
 This means that any other micro-service which need to consume FS services will go through this service.
 This file system provides operations which an end-user might be familiar with from other file systems.
 The file system allows for users to read and write folders and files.
-You can read more about files in SDUCloud [here](./wiki/files.md).
+You can read more about files in UCloud [here](./wiki/files.md).

 ![Storage Architecture](wiki/storage_arch.png)